September 19, 2023

 But rules apply.
 Wash it inside out, preferably in a washing bag or clothes net, and run a delicate wool programme at 30°C max.
 Aim for the minimum rinse spin cycle which usually comes in at 400rpm.

-PS: You probably already know that wool is a naturally anti-bacterial material that doesn't need a daily freshen-up.
+PS: You probably already know that wool is a naturally anti-bacterial material that doesn't need a daily freshen.
 The structure of its fibres considerably limits the spread of bacteria, making it odourless and 'self-cleaning' — to an extent.
 Simply hang your jumper out in the fresh air for a few hours between wears to keep any accumulated odours in check.
 Other than that it should be fine with a proper wash every 2-4 weeks (depending on how often you wear it).

 Drying